KamilStawik/minesweeper/README.md

 ### version: 0.8.0
 Revealing surrounding empty fields moved from Redux-Saga to separate function for better performence.

+### version: 0.9.0
+New game button (face between flag counter and clock) looks like a button now.
+User will notice it.

 ## Technologies and conventions used in project:
 * HTML
 * CSS